Prices, Bids, Values: One ML-Powered Combinatorial Auction to Rule Them All: Detailed Auction Mechanism

 \section{Detailed Auction Mechanism}

 In this section, we present a detailed description of MLHCA.
 The full auction mechanism is presented in \Cref{alg:MLHCA_detailed}.

 In Lines \ref{alg_detailed_line:qinit_start} to \ref{alg_detailed_line:qinit_p_response}, we generate the first $\Qcca$ DQs using the same price update rule as the CCA.
 In each of the next $\Qdq$ ML-powered rounds, we first train, for each bidder, an mMVNN on her demand responses (\Cref{alg_detailed_line:train_mvnns}).
 Next, in \Cref{alg_detailed_line:next_pv}, we call \textsc{NextPrice} \citep{Soumalias2024MLCCA} to generate the next DQ based on the agents' trained mMVNNs (see \Cref{sec:ML-powered Demand Query Generation}).
-If MLHCA has found market-clearing prices, then the corresponding allocation is efficient and is returned, along with payments $\pi(R)$ according to the deployed payment rule (\Cref{alg_detailed_line:return_clearing_allocation}).
-If, by the end of the ML-powered DQs the market has not cleared we switch to VQ rounds.
-In the first VQ round (\Cref{alg_detailed_line:bridge_bid}) we ask each bidder for her \textit{bridge bid} (see \Cref{def:bridge_bid}).
-As proven in \Cref{lemma:bridge_bid}, this single VQ ensures that the MLHCA's efficiency is lower bounded by the efficiency after just the DQ rounds.
-The difference in the algorithm description compared to the version presented in \Cref{section:the_mechanism} lies in the VQ rounds.
-Specifically, we make use of \textit{marginal economies}.
-Once every $\Qround$ VQ rounds, for each bidder, we query her value for the bundle she receives in the predicted optimal allocation (based on all ML models), under the constraint that the bidder in question receives a bundle for which she has not been queried in the past (Lines \ref{alg_detailed_line:main_start} to \ref{alg_detailed_line:main_end}).
-This is as described in \Cref{section:the_mechanism}.
-But in the other $\Qround - 1$ rounds, for each bidder, we query her value for the bundle she receives in the predicted optimal allocation based only on the models of the \textit{non-marginalized bidders} (Lines \ref{alg_detailed_line:marginal_start} to \ref{alg_detailed_line:marginal_end}).
-Each time, for each bidder, we marginalize $\Qround - 1$ bidders uniformly at random without replacement.
-The marginal economies have been designed to improve the incentive properties of the auction (for a detailed analysis, see \citet{brero2021workingpaper}).
-Similar to all papers in this line of work, e.g. \citet{brero2021workingpaper,weissteiner2022monotone,weissteiner2023bayesian}, we set $\Qround = 4$ in all of our experiments.
-The final allocation and payments are then determined based on all reports (Lines \ref{alg_line:final_allocation} to \ref{alg_line:final_payments}).
-Note that ML-CCA can be combined with various possible payment rules $\pi(R)$, such as VCG or VCG-nearest.
+If MLHCA has found market-clearing prices, then the corresponding allocation is efficient and is returned, along with payments $\pi(\Rdq, \Rvq)$ according to the deployed payment rule (\Cref{alg_detailed_line:return_clearing_allocation}).
+If, by the end of the ML-powered DQs, the market has not cleared, we switch to VQ rounds.
+In the first VQ round (\Cref{alg_detailed_line:bridge_bid}), we ask each bidder for her \textit{bridge bid} (see \Cref{def:bridge_bid}).
+As proven in \Cref{lemma:bridge_bid}, this single VQ ensures that MLHCA's efficiency is lower bounded by the efficiency after just the DQ rounds.